-Our children use the internet much more than previous generations and the safe use of the internet brings many challenges for parents and schools.Current advice (February 2021) for parents and carers from Dorset Police Safer Schools and Communities Team (SSCT) is available here (or at the bottom of this page).
+Our children use the internet much more than previous generations and the safe use of the internet brings many challenges for parents and schools.Current advice for parents and carers from Dorset Police Safer Schools and Communities Team (SSCT) is available for download at the bottom of this page and covers a range of topics.

 The following links are also a useful starting place for specific issues.: